 Bridging finance can be used for the development of property including refurbishments, permitted development conversions and ground-up new build property.

 Fox Davidson Commercial Finance are bridging finance for property development specialists.
-We work with SME builders and development companies to secure finance on property in the UK.
-We secure bridging finance for property development from £500,000 and can secure funding up to £100 Million.
+We work with SME builders and development companies to secure finance on properties in the UK.
+We secure bridging finance for property development from £300,000 and can secure funding up to £100 million.

 Our clients are international but all funding is secured on property in the UK.

 What are the terms for bridging finance for property development?

 The terms for lending will depend on the type of development you plan to undertake.
 Developments fall into 3 categories and they are:

 Light refurbishment involves no planning consent, no change of use (e.g. from residential C3 use to HMO C4 use).
 No structural work.
 Typically a light refurbishment will involve decoration, new bathrooms and a new kitchen.

 - The cost of works can also be funded

 - Interest rolled up or deducted from the gross loan advance